-Tables of the Law which were given to Moses.
-While the Ark of the Covenant remained in the Tabernacle in the Wilderness, two staves were always within the four rings of the Ark so that it could be picked up instantly and moved, but when the Ark was finally taken to Solomon's Temple, the staves were taken out.
-(II Chronicles 5:7-9.)
+The IPPercy Seat Cherubim and Shekinah Glory appear above the Ark of the Covenant in the Boly of Bolies. four rings of the Ark so that it could be picked up instantly and moved; but when the Ark was finally taken to Solomon's Temple, the staves were taken out (II Chronicles 5:7-9).
 This is very important in its symbolical significance.
-Above the Ark hovered the Cherubim. and between them dwelt the uncreated glory of God.
-"There," said He to Moses, "I will meet thee, and I will commune with thee from above the mercy seat, from between the two cherubims which are upon the ark of the testimony."
+Above the Ark hovered the Cherubim, and between them dwelt the uncreated glory of God.
+"There," said He to Moses, "I will meet with thee, and I will commune with thee from above the mercy seat, from between the two cherubim which are upon the Ark of the Testimony."
 The glory of the Lord seen above the Mercy Seat was in the appearance of a cloud.
-The Lord said to Moses, "Speak unto Aaron thy brother that he come not at all times into the holy place within the veil before the mercy seat, which is upon the ark; that he die not: for I will appear in the cloud upon the mercy seat."
+The Lord said to Moses, "Speak unto Aaron thy brother, that he come not at all times into the holy place within the veil before the mercy seat, which is upon the ark; that he die not: for I will appear in the cloud upon the mercy seat" (Lev.
+16:2).
 This manifestation of the divine Presence was called the Shekinah Glory.
-Out of this cloud the voice of God was heard with deep solemnity when He was consulted in behalf of the people.
+Out of this cloud the voice of God was heard with deep solemnity when He was consulted on behalf of the people.
 As the Cherubim and the Father Fire which hover above the Ark represent the divine Hierarchies which overshadow mankind during his pilgrimage through the wilderness of matter, so the Ark which is found there represents man in his highest development.
 When the aspirant stood at the eastern gate as a child of sin, the law was without as a taskmaster to bring him to Christ.
-But when through sacrifice and service he has finally arrived at the stage of evolution represented by the Ark in the western room of the Tabernacle, the Tables of the Law are WITHIN.
-He has then become emancipated from all outside interferences with his actions; not that he would break any laws, but because he works with them.
+But when through sacrifice and service he has finally arrived at the stage of evolution represented by the Ark in the western room of the Tabernacle, the Tables of the Law are within.
+He has then become emancipated from all outside interference with his actions; not that he would break any laws, but because he works with them.
+The Rosicrucian Mysteries By Max Heindel The sublime truths of the Western Wisdom Teachings

+Written in almost narrative style, intended especially to give busy people a solution to life's basic problems by enabling the heart to affirm what the rational mind has sanctioned.
+Includes:

+The Order of Rosicrucians

+and The Rosicrucian Fellowship

+The Visible and the Invisible Worlds

+The Constitution of Man

+Life and Death

+Please order on page 64 207 Pages.
+Indexed.
+Paper.
+Published by The Rosicrucian Fellowship

+30 RAYS 96